Skip to content

 • Drinking hot water also helps raise the body’s temperature.
 Considering that outdoor enthusiasts are advised to boil water before drinking, this comes as a convenience when camping out in the cold.

-Disadvantages of boiling water to purify
+Disadvantages of Boiling Water to Purify

 • In some cases, boiling water can change its taste.
 Ideally, water should be tasteless and odorless.
-Drinking boiled water with any distinct taste may not feel as refreshing.
+Drinking

 • Unless you are a daredevil with a death wish, it is not prudent to drink boiling water straight from the pot.
-You will need to give it some time to cool off.
-This would come as an inconvenience if you were direly thirsty and needed a drink right away.
-This is often the case for hikers and other outdoor enthusiasts in remote places.

 • Boiling water does not remove every impurity.
-Some micro-organisms are capable of surviving boiled water’s extreme temperatures.
-Boiling water is also ineffective against most chemicals and inorganic toxins.
+Some microorganisms are capable of surviving boiled water’s

 • Boiling water may increase the toxicity of some of these contaminants.
-If you are not aware of such toxins in your boiled water, drinking it can have adverse health effects that may result in serious illnesses.
+If you are not aware of such toxins in

 • Boiling water turns some of it into steam and water vapor.
-This water vapor is lost into the air, and the result is a reduction in the overall water quantity.
-This comes as an inconvenience if you are outdoors in a remote place with limited water supply.
+This water vapor is lost in the air, and the

 How Does Boiling Water Change Its Taste?